Swarnlataaa/Blog/about.markdown

 permalink: /about/
 ---

+- `Hey!
+I am a human , mostly intrigued by happenings around me.`
-Shoot your query /concern/idea/data at:
+- Shoot your query /concern/idea/data at:
-`swarnlatamazing@gmail.com`
+`swarnlataaa@gmail.com`